 Some Points to Consider

-- If you are growing peace lily in a pot bigger in size than required, the soil will take a long time to dry out.
-It will result in overwatering conditions and cause root rot.
+- If you are growing peace lily in a pot much bigger in size than required, the soil will take a long time to dry out.
+It will result in waterlogging and cause root rot due to overwatering.

 - In an overly large pot, the plant will also focus its energy on underground growth than top growth, which means fewer flowers.